lsst-dm/dmtn-308/index.rst

 - The `Pricing Calculator <https://cloud.google.com/products/calculator>`_ can be used to estimate costs.
 - Specific costing scenarios are beyond the scope of this document, but it is generally understood that BigQuery can be expensive for large datasets and high query volumes, with low cost predictability due to dynamic resource allocation and variable pricing.

+.. in end analysis, BigQuery operating cost is negotiable with GCP; significant discount opportunities may exist given the scientific nature of our project

 Maintenance Overhead
 --------------------